epfl-ada/ada-2022-project-robopros/README.md

 *"What are the differences between the largest movie industries and how have they changed over time?"*

-This question can be split into two perspectives, each having their own subquestions:
+This question can be split into two perspectives, each having its subquestions:

 1. Differences in movies
    - todo